SM 32x300 [2xM8] / N42 - magnetic separator

 Shopping tips

-- Wide application in advanced technologically fields – find application in computer drives, electric motors, medical devices and very advanced devices.
+- Wide application in advanced technical fields – they find application in computer drives, rotating machines, clinical machines along with other advanced devices,

 Avoid contact with neodymium magnets if you have a nickel allergy.